Talk submission guide

 Imagine attendees only see your title when deciding which session to go to.
 Would they understand what it's about?
 Would they choose your talk over four others running at the same time?

-Avoid long or vague titles.
+Avoid long or vague titles (usually generated by AI chatbots).
 In a multi-track format, shorter titles are easier to scan and more likely to grab attention.
+Shorter titles also are great for YouTube thumbnails for your final talk recording.

 Tip: It’s often easier to write your title after you’ve written your talk description.